 Orlistat – coming in capsules, the active ingredient of this medication is the drug Orlistat.
 During clinical trials, it has been demonstrated that taking Orlistat will help you lose 10% of your body weight in one year of taking it.

 Xenical – this medication is a branded version of the drug Orlistat.
 Trials of Xenical have shown that if you take it alongside a healthy diet and exercise schedule, you can lose 1 extra pound per pound that you lose through natural weight loss.

 Alli – like Xenical, Ali is a branded version of the drug Orlistat.
 Studies into Ali have demonstrated that you’re able to improve your weight loss by up to 50% a week.
 This is an over-the-counter weight loss treatment, unlike the prescription-only Orlistat and Xenical.

 Losing weight can be hard.
 You have to change your lifestyle in a multitude of ways, and educate yourself about exercise, nutrition, and the biology of weight loss.
 If you get stuck in a dieting cycle then it can make losing weight even more difficult for you.

-If you feel that you are stuck in a dieting cycle, or would just like to further explore weight loss medication, we advise that you speak to your GP, or a registered health professional like an online pharmacist for more advice.
+If you feel that you are stuck in a dieting cycle, or would just like to further explore weight loss medication, we advise that you speak to your GP, or a registered health professional like one of our pharmacists for more advice.